JO-Techs/JO-Techs/README.md

 ##  *Think Plan Execute*
 >  *0.01% work per day is better than 0.00% every day*

-> "If you can't eliminate injustice, at least tell everyone about it."
+> If you can't eliminate injustice, at least tell everyone about it.
 </div>

 ---